ni/FINALE/README.md

 # Setting up FINALE for your code

-FINALE has two parts, the HTML Generator and the WebApp.
-The HTML Generator converts LabVIEW code to a FINALE format(A composition of JSON documents,images,etc. which is understood by the WebApp).
+FINALE has two parts, the HTML Generator and the WebApp.The HTML Generator converts LabVIEW code to a FINALE format (a composition of JSON documents, images, etc., which is understood by the WebApp).
 These are input to the WebApp which opens a web-based viewer for the files converted.
 ## Prerequisites:
 - LabVIEW: Required only for converting the files.
 - Browser: Google Chrome/Firefox (Does not have complete support in Edge)
-- Python 3+ (For CLI tool)
+- Python 3+ : For CLI tool.
 - [npm](https://www.npmjs.com/get-npm)
 - [npm http-server](https://www.npmjs.com/package/http-server)
 >Note: If there are errors with the npm http-server, try installing at this version: